mixpanel/docs/pages/docs/pricing/billing.md

 ### Estimate Events Usage

-If you haven’t implemented tracking yet, you can estimate your current event usage by multiplying the number of MAUs (Monthly Active Users) you have to engage with your product by the estimated number of interactions (events you plan to track) each user performs every month.
+If you haven't implemented tracking yet, you can estimate your current event usage by multiplying the number of MAUs (Monthly Active Users) you have to engage with your product by the estimated number of interactions (events you plan to track) each user performs every month.
 For reference, only a few companies track more than 200 events/user on our free plans.
 We typically see around 50 events/user.

 ### View Events Usage